-PYC 6340 (3) Special Topics: Applied Behavior Analysis II
+PYC 6410 (3) Applied Behavior Analysis II

-Continuation of the of applied behavior analytical techniques initiated in PYC 6400: ABA I. This course builds upon foundational knowledge of ABA and provides a more in-depth examination of ABA principles including the study of verbal behavior, precision teaching, incidental teaching, motivating/establishing operations, evocative/abative effects, and augmentative communication devices.
-Social, ethical, legal, and other issues involved in behavior change will also be covered.
+Continuation of the of applied behavior analytical techniques initiated in PYC 6400: ABA I. This course builds upon foundational knowledge of ABA and provides a more in-depth examination of ABA principles.

 PYC 6120 (3) Counseling for the School Psychologist